 We take the ethical responsibility of fairly negotiating contractual terms very seriously.
 We must find a win-win agreement that benefits all parties involved.
 You may even deal with multiple offers before accepting the one you judge to be the most suitable for you.
 As your real estate agents, we will provide a thorough and objective assessment of each offer to help you make the right choice.

 The Initial Agreement and Deposit.

 An effective agreement is a legal arrangement between a potential purchaser and the property’s seller.
-Laws vary from state to state, but in order to be a legally, binding agreement, the agreement may require consideration.
+Laws vary from state to state, but the agreement may require consideration to be a legally binding agreement.
 This consideration (initial and additional deposit) is to be held with Escrow pending the completion of conditions or contingencies in the effective agreement.

 Accepting an offer is just the first step.
-There are some important tips to keep in mind to streamline the process even further:
+There are some essential tips to keep in mind to streamline the process even further:

 - Keep written records of everything.

 For clarity, transcribing all verbal agreements, including counter-offers and addendums, will be beneficial.
 They will be converted to written agreements to be signed by both parties.
-We will assist you in drafting all the paperwork for your sale and make sure that you have copies of everything.
+We will assist you in drafting all the paperwork for your sale and ensure you have copies of everything.